0 Part Course |

 • Understanding different types of data in the context of receivables purchase agreements

-• Understanding the use and limitation of document automation for receivables purchase agreements
+• Understanding the use and limitations of document automation for receivables purchase agreements

 • Dealing with sticking points – wrong template or a missing clause?